History of TED

 How did a one-off conference about technology, entertainment and design become a viral video phenomenon and a worldwide community of passionate people?

 TED was born in 1984 out of Richard Saul Wurman's observation of a powerful convergence among three fields: technology, entertainment and design.
-The first TED included a demo of the compact disc, the e-book and cutting-edge 3D graphics from Lucasfilm, while mathematician Benoit Mandelbrot demonstrated how to map coastlines using his developing theory of fractal geometry.
+The first TED, which he co-founded with Harry Marks, included a demo of the compact disc, the e-book and cutting-edge 3D graphics from Lucasfilm, while mathematician Benoit Mandelbrot demonstrated how to map coastlines using his developing theory of fractal geometry.

-But despite a stellar lineup, the event lost money, and it was six years before Wurman and partner Harry Marks tried again.
-This time, the world was ready and the numbers worked.
-The TED Conference became an annual event in Monterey, California, attracting a growing and influential audience from many different disciplines united by their curiosity and open-mindedness ... and also by their shared discovery of an exciting secret.
-(Back then, TED was an invitation-only event.)
+But despite a stellar lineup, the event lost money, and it was six years before Wurman and Marks tried again.
+This time, in 1990, the world was ready.
+The TED Conference became an annual event in Monterey, California, attracting a growing and influential audience from many different disciplines united by their curiosity and open-mindedness -- and also by their shared discovery of an exciting secret.
+(Back then, TED was an invitation-only event.
+It is not now -- you're welcome and encouraged to apply to attend.)

 Meanwhile the roster of presenters broadened to include scientists, philosophers, musicians, business and religious leaders, philanthropists and many others.
 For many attendees, TED became one of the intellectual and emotional highlights of the year.
 That was certainly true for media entrepreneur Chris Anderson, who met with Wurman in 2000 to discuss the conference's future.
 A deal was struck, and in 2001, Anderson’s nonprofit Sapling Foundation acquired TED, and Anderson became its Curator.